LiamD88/milestone-project-1-eminem/TESTING.md

 1. The Navigation Bar

-    * Viewing the home page on desktop it was fine the colour of the background was not dark enough so I had to add my own class to the navbar to change this.
+    * Viewing the home page on desktop it was fine the colour of the background was not dark enough, so I had to add my own class to the navbar to change this.
     * Each link was clicked to ensure they bring you to the correct page.
-    * I added a class to target the active link so that when you are on this page the text would display in red to hightlight this, whilst the other pages are in white.
+    * I added a class to target the active link so that when you are on this page the text would display in red to highlight this, whilst the other pages are in white.
-    * I checked the navbar in developer tools and initially in mobile view the burger menu icon would not display as I had deleted the original bootstrap dark class and input my own, it was        completely black like the navbar so I had what I done was I got the code again from bootstrap documentation.
+    * I checked the navbar in developer tools and initially in mobile view the burger menu icon would not display as I had deleted the original bootstrap dark class and input my own, it was        completely black like the navbar so, I had what I done was I got the code again from bootstrap documentation.
 I used the bootstrap navbar dark and I then put my own class in with this and     it was now visible in mobile.

 2. Hero Image